riyaa42/CapstoneProject_Dynabot/README.md

 - Real-time addition/removal of documents to keep storage in sync with session
 - Automatic document vectorization and embedding happens when the user uploads anything to the UI

----

 ### Streamlit Chat Interface

-- File upload widget with multi-file selection and format validation (.pdf, .pptx only) -Lists available files (those that have been uploaded), and gives option to select any number of them.
+- File upload widget with multi-file selection and format validation (.pdf, .pptx only)
+- Lists available files (those that have been uploaded), and gives option to select any number of them.
 What files are selected are shown to the user in the sidebar to easily cross out while still being uploaded for easy access later (later access to previous chat history is possible)
 - Single file mode: User can see a PDF viewer and a chat side-by side.
 - Multi-file mode: Shows a chat with all selected files
 - Chat history persistence: Separate histories per file and per file combination (keyed by filename or tuple)
 - Live notifications to inform user about current stage in backend processing
 - Custom CSS theming and icons to make the application pretty
-- Research Mode toggle button in sidebar that instantly activates the research mode -When a bad prompt is rewritten, a popup appearings with a suggested rewritten prompt and buttons that the user can press to either use the suggested prompt, use their own old prompt, or edit the prompt in-text
+- Research Mode toggle button in sidebar that instantly activates the research mode
+- When a bad prompt is rewritten, a popup appears with a suggested rewritten prompt and buttons that the user can press to either use the suggested prompt, use their own old prompt, or edit the prompt in-text

----

 ### LangGraph Workflow